smilies-polito/META2/README.md

         * **random_walks**: each object represent a random walk taken on the target functions and used to compute a FEM measure.
 The *random_walk_len* specifies the number of function evaluations required, the *step_size* influence the local-vs-global nature of the measure taken.
         * **repeat_random_walk**: each random walk in *random_walks* is repeated N. times.

-#### Train and test the model
+### Train and test the model
 This command builds the model with the *train-and-test* split and produces a set of metrics measuring the quality of the model.
 ```
 cd src
 make dataset/<VERSION_NAME>/test_results/plots
 ```
-Running this command results in a set of intermediate files being produced:
+This rule produces a directory `dataset/<VERSION_NAME>/test_results` containing a log file, with the MSE of the regression model, a *pickle* file containing the raw predictions and a set of plots representing the quality of the model's predictions.

+The rule also produces of intermediate files:
 * *test_functions.pickle*: contains two sets of functions, used respectively to build the training and testing set.
 * *test_scores_raw.pickle*: raw fitness scores produced by optimizing each function in *test_functions.pickle* with each meta-heuristics *REPEAT_BENCHMARK* times.
 * *test_scores.pickle*: normalized performance scores obtained from *test_scores_raw.pickle*.
 * *fla_test.pickle*: FLA features extracted from the functions in *test_functions.pickle*.
-#### Train and build the model on the full dataset
+### Train and build the model on the full dataset
 This command builds the dataset and use it entirely to train the model, which is expored as a *pickle* file.
 ```
 cd src